Practice Anytime, Anywhere

 arrow

-If this is the first time you are joining your group, you must select the relevant group from the list of links, and on the group page click on "Enroll in group" button.
+If this is the first time you are joining a group or a unit, choose language and then select the relevant group or unit from the list of links, and on the group page click on "Enroll in group" button.
 This action must be performed only once, and later you will be able to see all the courses you are enrolled in in the Student Panel.

 Screenshot of the group registration button